status-im/help.status.im/docs/en/status-communities/channels-your-quick-start-guide.md

 ## The #general channel

-The #general channel exists by default when you [create a community][create-a-status-community].
+The #general channel is created by default when you [create a community][create-a-status-community].
 You can use this channel for various purposes, including sharing news, discussing community policies and events or making announcements.

 This channel works like any other channel.
-As a community administrator, you can use the following tips to make this channel more helpful:
+As a community administrator, here's how you can make this channel more helpful:

 - Don't rename the channel.
 The #general channel is widely recognized and understood in communities.
 Renaming the channel may confuse members.
-- [Set permissions][configure-channel-permissions] to restrict who can post in #general.
+- [Set up permissions][configure-channel-permissions] to restrict who can post in #general.
 This removes noise from the channel and keeps it on topic.
 - Use the #general channel to [pin messages][pin-a-message] describing FAQs, community rules or other information relevant to your community.

 --8<-- "includes/urls-en.txt"